Superradiance of rotating black holes surrounded by dark matter: Energy extraction from black hole

 By taking into account the energy of in-going waves, we can obtain the incident energy flux using the same method as obtaining (\ref{energy1}).
 By subtracting the energy of in-going waves, we can determine the net energy extracted from the black hole via super-radiance as follows

 Fig.~\ref{Ep} plots the relation between net extracted energy profile (the integrand in Eq.(\ref{energyp}))and wave frequency.
 Total net extracted energy is the area of the region between the curve and x-axis.
-Combining with the data presented in Table \ref{ergo}, it can be observed that the net energy extraction from PFDM rotating black holes via super-radiance is smaller than that from Kerr black holes , and it decreases further with increasing the dark matter density.
-From Table \ref{ergo}, we can also observe that as the PFDM parameter increases, the corresponding ergo-sphere shrinks.
-This gives the reason why the extracted energy decrease as dark matter density $\lambda$ increases from the perspective of black hole structure.
+It can be observed that the net energy extraction from PFDM rotating black holes via super-radiance is smaller than that from Kerr black holes , and it decreases further with increasing the dark matter density.
+This result is consistent with the result of super-radiant amplification factor shown in Sec.\ref{section3}